 All case sizes are available at different price points, so finding a case that fits your budget shouldn't be difficult.
 More expensive cases may have premium and convenience features such as noise dampening, higher-quality build materials, removable drive cages, and more attractive cable management, but these features typically won't noticeably affect performance.

 Now it's time to get your components together.
 This step can be as hands-on or as hands-off as you like; you can thoroughly research each individual component on your own and create a custom build from scratch, or you can find a pre-made build online and adjust it to suit your specific budget and needs.

 We definitely recommend coming up with a budget before you start picking components (it's easy for component shopping to get out of hand).
 Remember, you can always upgrade individual components later.

 Pro-tip: Make a build list before you make any purchases — all components need to be compatible with all other components.

 Pro-tip: If you're building this PC because you want to play a certain game, check that game's recommended system requirements and plan accordingly.

-Here are the hardware components you need to build a gaming PC:
+In addition to your case, here are the components you need to build a gaming PC: